Have you ever asked yourself: how do I get started with fundraising?

 Take a moment to reflect on your organization’s readiness to begin fundraising.
 Is your mission statement clear and aligned with your fundraising goals?
 Have you undergone a recent financial assessment to understand the need that fundraising must meet?
 Do you understand any internal deadlines that need to be taken into consideration?
 Even the most innovative strategies must start from a solid place of what you need and why you need it.

 Explore your options.

 Nowadays, there are as many ways to fundraise as there are organizations doing it.
-Make sure you pick the right mix of fundraising efforts that will raise enough funds to meet your goals, and that is achievable by your team.
+Make sure you pick the right mix of fundraising efforts that will raise enough funds to meet your goals and that is achievable by your team.
+But for smaller organizations, or for those just starting out, finding the perfect mix can be difficult.
+Bringing a fundraising consultant on board could be a great option for organizations stuck in a rut, or for those that may not otherwise know the best fundraising approach for their budget and overall goals.
 It is a great idea to try different fundraising approaches, particularly for younger organizations, as you figure out what your donors are most responsive to.
 This approach helps minimize risks and gives you opportunities to speak to different types of donors.
 For example, you could try a fundraising dinner with a silent auction and a Facebook campaign for donations.